Proposal Submission 2020A

 Phase I Tool:

 LBTO has developed a Phase I Tool (PIT) for proposal submissions.
-For 2019A the following partners are participating in PIT submission of all or some proposals include: TSIP/NOAO, Arizona (AZ, NAU, ASU), The Ohio State University, University of Notre Dame, University of Virginia, and University of Minnesota.
+For 2020A the following partners are currently participating in PIT submission of all or some proposals include in the General PIT include: Arizona (AZ, NAU, ASU), The Ohio State University, University of Virginia, Notre Dame, MPIA, AIP, and University of Minnesota.
 See the download pages for more details.
 Other LBTO users are welcome to examine the new tool, but should NOT use it to submit their proposals.

 LBTO Partnership (LBTB, INAF, OSURC, AZ)

-LBTO is currently offering the following instruments for 2019A science:
+LBTO is currently offering the following instruments for 2020A science:

 |MODS2: (DX) 320-1100nm multi-object, long-slit spectrograph and imager||LUCI2: (DX) 1.00-2.4µm multi-object, long-slit spectrograph and imager|

 |PEPSI: 383-907nm high-resolution spectrograph and polarimeter.
 CONTACT PI||LMIRCam on LBTI: 1-5µm high resolution camera and coronagraph.
 Optimized from 3-5µm.||NOMIC on LBTI: an 8-13 μm camera.|